Weak bosons as partons below 10 TeV partonic center-of-momentum: A novel set of constraints

-Corrections to unrenormalized $W/Z$ PDFs beyond LP have been estimated numerically and/or semi-analytically for specific processes~\cite{Lindfors:1985yp,Johnson:1987tj,Altarelli:1987ue,Kauffman:1989aq,Abbasabadi:1988ja,Accomando:2006mc,Borel:2012by,Bernreuther:2015llj,Ruiz:2021tdt}, albeit with mixed conclusions.
-For the photon PDF of the electron, corrections beyond the LLA are well-known~\cite{Frixione:1993yw}.
-To our knowledge, the PDFs in Eq.~\eqref{eq:pdf_nlp} have not been previously reported.
-Beyond conventional differences for EWA PDFs~\cite{Ruiz:2021tdt},we find that many past works have taken inappropriate values of $z$ and $\mu_f$.
+Corrections to weak boson PDFs beyond LP have been estimated for several processes~\cite{Lindfors:1985yp,Johnson:1987tj,Altarelli:1987ue,Kauffman:1989aq,Abbasabadi:1988ja,Accomando:2006mc,Borel:2012by,Bernreuther:2015llj,Ruiz:2021tdt}, albeit with mixed findings regarding their size.
+After careful study of these works, we can attribute such disagreements to inappropriate choices of $z$ and $\mu_f$.
+For the photon, fermion-mass corrections beyond the LLA are well known~\cite{Frixione:1993yw}.
+The PDFs in Eq.~\eqref{eq:pdf_nlp} have not been previously reported.

-To check gauge dependence, we use the 4-dimensional axial gauge of the EW sector~\cite{Dams:2004vi} with a reference vector $n^\mu=(1,0,0,0)$.
-Since Goldstone modes decouple in our work, we do not employ the ``5-d'' formulation as in Refs.~\cite{Kunszt:1987tk,Borel:2012by,Chen:2019dkx,Chen:2022gxv,Chen:2022xlg}.
-In the axial gauge, the $\lambda=\pm1$ polarization vectors are the same as in the $R_\xi$ gauge.
-Imposing, the quasi-on-shell condition, the $\lambda=S$ polarization vector is $\varepsilon^\mu (q,\lambda=S) = 0$.
-For $\lambda=0$ we have